-What if you always struggle to spend less than what you earn
+What if you struggle to spend less than what you earn?

 Most of the people fail to spend less than they earn.
 Usually, they don't follow a budget and spend the entire monthly income before the month ends.
 To overcome this problem, you need to plan a budget to plan the monthly expenses and to keep the spending on track.

-Most of the people claim that their budget never worked and they hate to follow one.
+Most people claim that their budget never worked and they hate to follow one.
 They say that budgeting is an overwhelming task for them.